-We go from snow flurries in Bismarck last weekend to 80-degree temps this week.
-The weather is looking pretty summer-like too for the Memorial Day weekend.
-You might be thinking of hitting the beach or sandbar this weekend and trying out that new bathing suit.
+Ladies, you might be thinking of hitting the beach or sandbar this weekend and trying out that new summer bathing suit.
 A couple of friends and I were recently enjoying a cold beverage in the garage, and the topic of sunbathing topless came up.
 This is very common of course over in Europe, but not so much in America.
 Somebody asked if it's even legal in North Dakota?
-I had no idea, but it sounded like a fact-finding mission to me.
+I had no idea, but it sounded like a fun fact-finding mission to me.

 So how about the city of Bismarck on the subject?
 I spoke with Janelle Combs City Attorney for Bismarck.
 Here's what she sent me.

 6-05-02.
 Indecent Conduct.
 A person is guilty of an ordinance violation if that person:

 "Appears nude in a public place other than a restroom, bathroom, changing room, or similar facility, designated for his or her sex.
 "Nude" means that any portion of the pubic areas, anus, vulva, genitals, or female breasts below the top of the areola is exposed to the view of the general public."